 Access to the NTvG

 Articles published in the NTvG are indexed in Medline from 1965 onwards and English language abstracts can be accessed through PubMed.
-Full-text articles in Dutch are available only to subscribers via the NTvG website or the tablet version of the weekly journal.
+Full-text articles in Dutch are available only to subscribers via the NTvG website.
 The NTvG archive includes all full-text articles going back to 1857 and, up to the last five years of publication, is freely available to anyone.

 Contacting the NTvG